 Daily Oil Well Production: What Happens in a Typical Day?

 In the early days of oil exploration, dramatic stories of “gushers” delivering tens of thousands of barrels per day captured public imagination.
-While those historical cases are part of industry lore, they are not representative of modern, everyday well performance.
+While those historical cases are part of industry lore, they are not representative of modern, everyday well performance or the average oil well production per day that most owners will see.

 Today, wells fall along a wide spectrum of daily production rates.
 A few simple categories can make this easier to visualize: